 Access is restricted to local shrimp fishing boats and limited tourist tugs.
 The best way to fully appreciate the area is by boat but choose your times carefully as low tide is when you will get the full effect of the Hara trees emerging from the water.

-The rock formations were actually created by weather erosion on rock with different levels of softness and the spirit like echoes are just the effect of wind tunnels….but I much prefer the romantic version and standing on the plateau with the vast crevasses below glowing with warmth and the failing light from a gorgeous sunset is something I will never forget.
+The rock formations were actually created by weather erosion on the rock with different levels of softness and the spirit-like echoes are just the effect of wind tunnels but I much prefer the romantic version.
+Standing on the plateau with the vast crevasses below glowing with warmth and the failing light from a gorgeous sunset is something I will never forget.

 Visitors might find themselves crawling through the tunnels of colourful salt crystals, being invited to lick the walls and investigate this amazing place by torchlight.
-The beaches near to the cave are very beautiful too and are definitely worth factoring into the length of any day trips.
+The beaches near the cave are very beautiful too and are definitely worth factoring into the length of any day trip.

 Chahkuh Valley is in the north-western part of Qeshm and is easily accessible from nearby Table Village.
 It is absolutely worth a visit, especially on quieter days when it is possible to really appreciate the feeling of serenity as you wander through the maze of cliffs and towers.

 Chahkuh is another of Qeshm’s protected geo-parks and visitors are strictly forbidden from graffitiing or damaging the cliff faces.
-Local communities ingeniously use the distinctive natural holes and pockets in the valley’s rock as wells…water is not absorbed into the cliff so it is stored and cooled in there ready to be used in the dry season.
+Local communities ingeniously use the distinctive natural holes and pockets in the valley’s rock as wells.
+Water is not absorbed into the cliff so it is stored and cooled in there ready to be used in the dry season.
 Nature is both an artist and an engineer in this beautiful valley.
 And we were more than happy for this hero to throw the water over our heads to cool down!

 Take a boat trip to Hengam Island